islas104/ev-charging-management-platform/README.md

 -   Clear system behaviour

--   End-to-end demonstrability
+-   Demo and MVP readiness

-It **does not** yet include:
+It does **not** yet include:

+-   Persistent storage

 -   Authentication

--   Billing or tariffs

--   Multi-site management

 -   Production deployment configuration